rmlmcfadden/rmlmcfadden.github.io/bnmr/mud/data-file-format.md

 ## Overview

-The muon data (MUD) format used at TRIUMF is an efficent framework for storing and retrieving muSR data.
+The MUon Data (MUD) format used at TRIUMF is an efficent framework for storing and retrieving μSR data.
-Its existing structure is optimized for muSR data, but the basic framework is universal and the definition is extensible, so it can grow to meet new demands.
+Its existing structure is optimized for μSR data, but the basic framework is universal and the definition is extensible, so it can grow to meet new demands.

 The MUD format is characterized by the organization of data into Sections.
-The instance of each Section is defined by two long integers: the Type identification (secID) and a number specifying the instance of the type (instanceID).
+The instance of each Section is defined by two long integers: the Type identification (`secID`) and a number specifying the instance of the type (`instanceID`).
 The format has been designed to allow for quick implementation of new Section types or modifications of old types, high flexibility while maintaining a standard,